How is palm oil transported from the ‘plantation to the supermarket shelf’?

-In the food industry, palm oil derivatives used include emulsifiers, stabilizers, naturally occurring Vitamin E in palm oil, and specialty fats used in for example, Cocoa Butter Substitutes.
+In the food industry, palm oil derivatives uses include emulsifiers, stabilizers, naturally occurring Vitamin E in palm oil, and specialty fats used in for example, Cocoa Butter Substitutes.
 Other derivatives such as fatty acids and alcohols, surfactants, and esters are used to make products as far-reaching as soaps, hand sanitizers, pharmaceuticals, and even industrial lubricants.

 From the Tropics to Beyond: Palm Oil Logistics

 The global demand for palm oil can be seen from the fact that the top ten importers are situated across five continents.
 For a company like Musim Mas, which produces a wide array of derivatives for downstream companies, it involves shipping to more than 200 ports/destinations.
 The company’s global network of buyers is reached using a diverse plethora of international and regional shipping lines backed by a comprehensive network of freight forwarders and vendors.